lsst-dm/dmtn-182/index.rst

 The implicit ownership checks (the first two authorization rules) grant both read and write access.
 The third authorization rule is applied to either the read ACL or the write ACL depending on the operation.
 The API to set or clear the ACL would take an additional parameter specifying whether to act on the read ACL or the write ACL.

+If there are high-volume public collections inside the user or group namespaces, the ACL could be expanded to support a public flag which, if set, grants read access to all authenticated users.
+This would allow short-cutting authorization decisions for those collections before having to make a call to the identity management system.
+However, this adds additional complexity, including two ways to specify the same thing (setting the public flag and adding the all-users group to a read ACL), so is probably best avoided unless the volume warrants it.
+The most important collections to exclude from identity management calls are the large, high-volume public collections like data releases, and those are not expected to be in the user or group namespaces.

 Alternatives
 ============